Whitepaper

 Dust from integer division at the top level rolls into the company slice; dust from the company sub-split rolls into staking.
 Every usovr is accounted for.
 Defaults: BurnBps = 5000, OperatorBps = 2500, CompanyBps = 2500; company sub-split 4000/4000/1000/1000.

 The hard-coded 25 % company sub-split (40/40/10/10 across Infrastructure / Ecosystem / DAO Treasury / Staking Pool) applies only to the company share of service payments.
-It does not apply to Track A Bootstrap Rewards or Track B Usage Rewards.
+It does not apply to Track A Bootstrap Rewards or Track B Usage Rewards Subject to change based on company requirements.

 6.2 Pro-Rata Distribution